Does My Family Need Family Counseling?

 Couples therapy could allow you to renegotiate the relationship to decrease family conflict or marital problems while improving family functioning when these types of difficulties are present in a marriage.
 You might also consider family counseling with a marriage and family therapist.

-Conflict between caregivers and children
+Conflict between caregivers & children in the family

 Parents and children may sometimes experience conflict, disagreement, or behavioral concerns.
 Who causes this discord may not be at the root of solving it.
 Instead, a therapist may help both the parent and child work together to come to a resolution and improve their family life.